-If you’re a woodworker or work with leather, you likely already know what an awl is and how it works.
+If you’re a woodworker, you likely already know what an awl is and how it works.

 But for others, it can be a little more confusing.